-- 1. Complete one of the following substeps. - 1a.
-From within NetWare Administrator, run Tools > Pure IP Remote Console. - 1b.
-From a Windows 95 or NT workstation, ensure you have a drive mapped to the root of the SYS: volume on the NetWare 5 server.
-In the Windows Start / Run dialog box, browse that drive mapping and run \public\rconj.exe. - 2.
-Click Remote Servers, select a server from the list, enter the appropriate password and skip to Step 3, or enter the required information for RConsoleJ to locate the target server: - 2a.
-If the target server communicates using IP, enter one of the following in the Server Address slot: - The target server's case-sensitive name entered in DNS - The target server's IP address - 2b.
-If the target server communicates using IPX, enter either the case-sensitive server name or the IPX address and IPX number separated by a colon, as shown in the following example:
+- 1 Complete one of the following substeps. - 1a In NetWare Administrator, click Tools > Pure IP Remote Console. - 1b From a Windows 95, 98, or NT workstation, ensure you have a drive mapped to the root of the SYS: volume on the NetWare 5 server.
+In the Windows Start / Run dialog box, browse that drive mapping to \PUBLIC\MGMT\CONSOLEONE\1.2 and run RCONJ.EXE. - 2 Click Remote Servers, select a server from the list, enter the appropriate password and skip to Step 3, or enter the required information for RConsoleJ to locate the target server: - 2a If the target server communicates using IP, enter one of the following in the Server Address slot: - The target server's case-sensitive name entered in DNS - The target server's IP address - 2b If the target server communicates using IPX, enter either the casesensitive server name or the IPX address and IPX number separated by a colon, as shown in the following example:

-IPX_Address:00000000001
+IPX\Address:00000000001

-- 2c.
-In the Password slot, enter the password provided when RCONAG6 was loaded. - 2d.
-If you entered a non-default TCP port number and/or you are using a proxy server, click Advanced>>.
-Otherwise, skip to Step 3. - 2e.
-If you entered a non-default TCP port number, enter the TCP port number given when RCONAG6 was loaded on the target server.
-If you are not using a proxy server, skip to Step3. - 2f.
-In the Remote Server Port slot, enter the SPX port number given when RCONAG6 was loaded on the target server. - 2g.
-Check the Connect through Proxy checkbox. - 2h.
-In the Server Address slot, enter the proxy server's case-sensitive name entered in DNS, or the proxy server's IP address. - 2i.
-In the Port No slot, enter the proxy server's TCP port number. - 2j.
-If the target server communicates using IPX, set the Agent Protocol to SPX.
+- 2c In the Password slot, enter the password provided when RCONAG6 was loaded. - 2d If you entered a non-default TCP port number and/or you are using a proxy server, click Advanced>.
+Otherwise, skip to Step 3.

-3. Click Connect.
+- 2e If you entered a non-default TCP port number, enter the TCP port number given when RCONAG6 was loaded on the target server.
+If you are not using a proxy server, skip to Step 3. - 2f In the Remote Server Port slot, enter the SPX port number given when RCONAG6 was loaded on the target server. - 2g Check the Connect through Proxy checkbox. - 2h In the Server Address slot, enter the proxy server's case-sensitive name entered in DNS, or the proxy server's IP address. - 2i In the Port No slot, enter the proxy server's TCP port number. - 2j If the target server communicates using IPX, set the Agent Protocol to SPX. - 3 Click Connect.